Igor Plotnitsky: Biography

 Plotnitsky was born either in Luhansk or in the town of Kelmentsi to Venedikt and Nina Plotnitsky.
-He also has a brother Mykhailo Plotnitsky who resides in Kyiv.
+He also has a brother who resides in Kyiv.
 Plotnitsky graduated from a school in Kelmentsi and moved to Luhansk (then part of Soviet Ukraine) in 1982, when he joined the army and served in Penza where he graduated from the Penza Artillery and Engineer College.
 In 1991 Plotnitsky retired from the Soviet Army as a major and moved to Luhansk.

 Plotnitsky was a reserve officer of the Soviet Army and started to dedicate himself to business activities after the fall of Soviet Union.
 Eventually Plotnitsky opened his own business in sale of fuel and lubrication materials.
 In 2004-2012 he worked for the regional Inspectorate for the Protection of Consumer Rights.

 In 2018 Plotnitsky was arrested and was in pre-trial detention in a Russian jail in St. Petersburg on charges of embezzlement and abuse of power.